Ejhay09/WolfreeOne.js/README.md

 ## FAQ

+### What is the email address to use for login?
+- Visit http://account.wolfram.com for account details.

 ### What is the default password?
-- The ID and password are both the email address.
+- The default password is the email address.

 ### What to do when the 14-day trial plan expires?
 - Use WolfreeOne.js to generate a new account with the free trial plan activated.